millicast/millicast-player-unreal-engine-plugin/README.md

 # MillicastPlayer plugin for Unreal Engine

 * Supported UE version 5.3, 5.2, 5.1, 5.0.3, 4.27
-* Supported on Windows, Linux and Mac
+* Supported on Windows, Linux, Mac and Android

 This plugin enable to play real time stream from Millicast in your Unreal Engine game.
 You can configure your credentials and configure your game logic using unreal object and then render the video in a texture2D.